yafeng/SpliceVista/Readme.txt

 Overview
 SpliceView is a tool for identifcation and visualization of splice variants based on shotgun proteomics data

 SpliceView was written in Python 2.7.2.
-It consists of four scripts: converter.py, download.py, mapping.py and visualization.py.
+It consists of six scripts: converter.py, mergepsm.py, download.py, clusterpeptide.py, mapping.py and visualization.py.
 They are compressed into a package.
 The following python packages need to be installed for SpliceView to work:
 Biopython
 Python Image Library (PIL)
 numpy